dlajic/Master_Thesis/README.md

 - **Description:** Contains the final analytical scripts that utilize outputs from the BERT classifier to correlate news consumption patterns with shifts in public opinion.

 ### Web_scraping
 - **Description:** Scripts to scrape news articles for training the BERT classifier.
-This forms the base for our training dataset.
+This forms the base for the training dataset.
 - **Contents:** Includes scripts for automated scraping, cleaning, and initial processing of data.

 ### BERT Topic Models and Word Clouds